 Learning the specifics about how to get a counseling degree can help students realize that it takes hard work and dedication early on in their education.
 The most important step to earning a counseling degree is research.
 Choosing the program that best suits a student’s desired career path can be difficult, but students can leverage their networks of faculty members, student peers and internship directors for assistance in navigating through the resources available for the different program tracks.
 Students can also volunteer or seek out internships that will help them discover if pursuing a counseling degree is the right choice for them.

 Counselors, mental health clinicians and human services professionals use their active listening and social awareness skills and their knowledge of psychology, therapy, counseling and personal services to bring positive changes to their clients’ lives.
-If a career helping and counseling others is appealing, consider Wake Forest University’s online Master of Arts in Human Services or Master of Arts in Counseling.
+If a career helping and counseling others is appealing, consider Wake Forest University’s online Master of Arts in Counseling.

 National Institute of Mental Health